 So, how do you identify content that doesn’t address your search queries, has a higher bounce rate, and is not showing up in the search engine results?
 In this blog post, we’ll cover the basics of spotting low-quality content elements and provide tips on improving and repairing the content for maximum effect.
 Get ready to transform your website into an engaging hub filled with engaging information!

-We haven’t tried to make it a secret that, among other things, we’re organic SEO content developers.
-As content developers, we’re always thinking of new ways to give our readers value.
-We hope we’re doing a good job of it!
+We haven’t tried to make it a secret that, among other things, we’re content developers.
+As content developers, we’re always thinking of new ways to give our readers value when writing SEO content.

 Data Background for the SEO Article Archive

 Since we’ll be using our own analytics for this exercise, let’s begin with a little background (this is also something you’ll have to do for your business blog).